starthubtech/database_and_forms/README.md

 # database_and_forms
-Retrieve and validate data from database using HTML forms
+Retrieve and validate data from database with PHP using HTML forms

 SETUP:
+-install local server
 - Create a basic HTML form page.

 RESOURCES: